Chronic stress upsets the happy tum

 Lectio Divina

 The discovery of an ancient religious practice known as Lectio Divina has been a great step forward in my own life in the management of chronic stress.
-It refers to a spiritual reading of a short passage of scripture, slowly and repetitively, teasing out the inner truths.
+It refers to a spiritual reading of a short passage of scripture, slowly, several times teasing out the inner truths.

-It is quite different to the hurried reading of a whole chapter or even several passages to fulfil the perceived need for a "quiet time" which for me for many years was anything but; rather it was a religious duty that certainly had some meaning but fell far short of discovering the heart of Almighty God.
+It is quite different to the hurried reading of a whole chapter or even several passages to fulfil the perceived need for a "quiet time" which for me for many years was anything but; rather it was a religious duty that certainly had some meaning but fell far short of discovering the heart of Almighty God for myself.

-As I increasingly found meaning, stillness and purpose it has grown to taking up the best part of an hour in the early morn; time willingly and joyfully given as I responded to the invitation to sit with God in "heavenly places."
-Welcoming and discovering the real meaning of a text of scripture cannot for me at any rate be found hurriedly.
+As I increasingly found meaning, stillness and purpose it has grown to taking up the best part of an hour in the early morn; time willingly and joyfully given as I respond to the invitation to sit with God in "heavenly places."
+Welcoming and discovering the real meaning of a text of scripture cannot for me at any rate be accomplished hurriedly.

 Homemade probiotics